openfaas/workshop/README.md

 * [日本語](./translations/ja)

+## Learn for free, show your appreciation as a GitHub Sponsor

+OpenFaaS along with these materials are provided for free and require time and effort to maintain.

+* Become a sponsor for [OpenFaaS on GitHub](https://github.com/sponsor/openfaas)

+You can pick a predefined tier and its benefits, a custom monthly tier, or send a one-time amount.

 ## Requirements:

 We walk through how to install these requirements in [Lab 1](./lab1.md).
 Please do [Lab 1](./lab1.md) before you attend an instructor-led workshop.